 "Sayaka Shigeshima (Hänsel) [was] an excellent part of the ensemble concerning her voice."
 (Thüringer Allgemeine)

-Sayaka Shigeshima completed her vocal studies at the College of Fine Arts and Music in Okinawa in 2005.
-In September 2007 she started with further studies, first at the Richard Strauss Conservatory Munich and from 2008 on at the Hochschule für Musik und Theater Munich with Professor Josef Loibl.
+Sayaka Shigeshima graduated at the College of Fine Arts and Music in Okinawa and started her further studies in 2007, first at the Richard Strauss Conservatory Munich and at the Hochschule für Musik und Theater Munich with Professor Josef Loibl.
 She is scholarship holder of the Yasuda Scholarship Foundation and the Richard Wagner Verband München.

 In 2009, she sang Bradamante (Orlando Furioso) in a production of Christof Nels at the Prinzregententheater in Munich and in 2010 she was Cenerentola in a production together with the Münchner Rundfunkorchester.
 Since season 2012/13, Sayaka Shigeshima is a member of the ensemble at the Deutsches Nationaltheater Weimar.